fcoburn/psych363-magnitude/README.md

 - Group7-MagnitudeEstimation-References.bib
 - Group7-MagnitudeEstimation-Experiment.py

-The experiment itself was programmed in psychopy can be be run by executingthe following command in a terminal window:
+The experiment itself was programmed in psychopy can be be run by executing the following command in a terminal window:

 ```
 python3 Group7-MagnitudeEstimation-Experiment.py
 ```

 When run the program will produce a .csv file within the same directory.
-Files from repeated experiment runs can be combined with the shell script "combine-files.sh"
+Files from repeated experiment runs can be combined with the shell script "combine-files.sh" in the /data directory.

 ## Generate PDF